Laura & Brock — A Cathedral Wedding in Duluth and a First Dance Under the Greysolon Chandeliers — Tim Larsen Photography, Brainerd Lakes MN

 Frequently Asked Questions

-The Cathedral of Our Lady of the Rosary is the seat of the Diocese of Duluth, located in downtown Duluth two blocks from the Greysolon Ballroom by Black Woods.
+The Cathedral of Our Lady of the Rosary is the seat of the Diocese of Duluth, located downtown two blocks from the Greysolon Ballroom by Black Woods.
 It's one of the most photographable churches in Minnesota — stone walls, marble columns flanking the altar, a tall central crucifix, and stained glass in deep reds and golds.
-The long center aisle gives processionals a cinematic quality that's genuinely hard to replicate elsewhere in the state, which is part of why Catholic couples planning a Greysolon Plaza reception so often pair the two.
+The long center aisle gives processionals a cinematic scale that's genuinely hard to replicate elsewhere in the state, which is part of why Catholic couples planning a Greysolon Plaza reception so often pair the two.

 Tim Larsen is a documentary and editorial wedding photographer based in the Brainerd Lakes area of Minnesota.
 With 19 years of experience and 350+ weddings, he photographs at resorts, lodges, private lake properties, and venues across the Brainerd Lakes, Twin Cities, and Duluth/North Shore.
 His work blends real, unscripted moments with intentional editorial portraits — giving couples a complete record of what their day actually felt like.